 Emptying fees: Quite naturally, the cost of manual emptying is comparatively low.
 As presented in the table below, mean cost of manual emptying was US\$ 17.08, US\$ 14.33 and US\$ 12.6 in Dhaka, Khulna and Faridpur respectively.
-Quite surprisingly, the cost of mechanical and manual emptying is almost same in Dhaka.
-This is probably due to the fact that in Dhaka the mechanical service is provided by the non-profit organisations, which do not have any profit motive.
-They only try to recover their costs.
-The cost of manual emptying is about three times higher than the cost of manual emptying.
+Cost of mechanical and manual emptying is almost same in Dhaka.
+This is due to the fact that in Dhaka the mechanical service is provided by the non-profit organisations at a subsidised rate.
+The cost of manual emptying is comparatively high in Dhaka because of higher transportation cost.
+In Khulna and Faridpur cities, the cost of mechanical emptying is about three times higher than the cost of manual emptying.
 In these two cities, although the services are provided by the Municipalities on no-profit basis, the cost for the households is higher due to corruption by the emptying staff.

-Table 7: Expense of emptying and transportation
+Table 6.
+Expense of emptying and transportation

-Dhaka Khulna Faridpur US\$ US\$ US\$
+Methods Dhaka Khulna Faridpur

+US\$ US\$ US\$

-Manually 17.08 14.33 12.60
+Manual 17.08 14.33 12.60

-Mechanically 17.26 39.52 37.52
+Mechanical 17.26 39.52 37.52

-Semi-mechanically 5.71 17.14 10.71
+Semi-mechanical 5.71 17.14 10.71